viiktr/trakt-lite/README.md

 - **`swagger`:** The public notice board.
 A simple `hono` server that exposes the API contract as an OpenAPI/Swagger definition, providing clear documentation for those who wish to understand our methods.
+- **`client`:** The gleaming chrome of our pursuit.
+This project houses the Trakt Lite client, a sleek and efficient machine built with Deno and SvelteKit.
+It's the polished facade, the fast car we use to chase down those elusive media insights.
+(Just try not to crash it into a dumpster fire like last time.)

 ## Getting Started